To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Rachide said he regretted his part in the murder.

 “I killed a man and not a gazelle.
-I apologise for the crime that I have committed,” he told the court.

 Last week two other suspects gave testimonies alleging that Nyimpine Chissano ordered the journalist’s murder.
 Six men are accused of plotting and carrying out the reporter’s murder.
 Anibalzinho is being tried in absentia.